betterscientificsoftware/bssw.io/Site/BSSwFellowshipProgram/FellowsFAQ.md

 ### Can I submit a letter of recommendation with my application?

-We do not accept letters of recommdation with the application.
+We do not accept letters of recommendation with the application.
 Please use your own words to describe your relevant background and advocacy for better scientific software.

 ### Can I submit multiple applications with different proposals?